 Thought your PPI claim was over?
 That might not be the full story.
 You may be affected by the new unfair commissions – or ‘Plevin’ ruling – and we may be able to help.

 Get in touch today – we are offering a FREE ‘Plevin’ eligibility check so you can see if you might have an unfair commissions claim to make.

 This refers to new grounds for getting compensation around your PPI.
 In 2014 a Supreme Court judgement ruled that you can now claim if the person who sold you the PPI policy earned a high level of commission and this wasn’t made clear to you.

-This means that, subject to when your credit agreement was in force, you may be eligible to reclaim some money back if your lender earned a high level of commission when they sold you PPI and DID NOT tell you about this at the time.
+This means that, subject to when your credit agreement was in force, you may be able to make a claim if your lender earned a high level of commission when your PPI policy was sold and you weren’t told about it.

-If you want to deal directly with the company who sold you the PPI, you can bring a claim to Court yourself, or instruct a solicitor to operate on your behalf.
+Please note, if you want to deal directly with the company who sold you the PPI, you can bring a claim to Court yourself, or instruct a solicitor to operate on your behalf.

-* Once you instruct Stanton Fisher to pursue a claim on your behalf, a fee of 36% inclusive of VAT is payable only in the event of a successful claim.
+* Once you instruct Stanton Fisher to pursue a claim on your behalf, a fee of 24% inclusive of VAT is payable only in the event of a successful claim.
 A cancellation fee is payable if the client decides not to pursue the claim after they have instructed us to proceed, subject to the standard 14-day cooling off period.